ai4life-opencalls/oc-1-project-11/README.md

     conda create -n n2v python=3.9
     conda activate n2v
      ```
-3. Install Tensorflow by following the [official instruction](https://www.tensorflow.org/install/pip#linux_1).
-If you have no GPU availiable, install the CPU version.
+3. Install Tensorflow by following the [official instructions](https://www.tensorflow.org/install/pip#linux_1).
+If you have no GPU available, install the CPU version.
 N2V only supports Tensorflow 2.
 We'll now install version 2.13.0 with GPU support as an example:
    ```bash
    pip install tensorflow[and-cuda]==2.13.0
    ```
 4. Check if the installation is correct.
-If you are using GPU, this command should return a list of availiable devices:
+If you are using GPU, this command should return a list of available devices:
     ```bash
     python -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"
     ```